portabletext/editor/packages/editor/README.md

 We'll start with a schema that includes some common rich text elements.

+> [!NOTE]
-_Note: This guide includes a limited set of schema types, or rich text elements, to get you started.
-See the [rendering guide](https://www.portabletext.org/guides/custom-rendering/) for additional examples._
+> This guide includes a limited set of schema types, or rich text elements, to get you started.
+See the [rendering guide](https://www.portabletext.org/guides/custom-rendering/) for additional examples.

 ```tsx
 // App.tsx